maxi1571/Causal-Inference-for-Breast-Cancer-Wisconsin-dataset/README.md

 #### Categorical variables

       * Diagnosis(Malignant / benign)

 #### Continuous variables

       * the circumference (mean of distances from the center to points on the perimeter)
       * the concavity (severity of concave portions of the contour)
       * points that are concave (number of concave portions of the contour)
       * fractal dimension of symmetry (“coastline approximation” — 1)
       * the texture (standard deviation of gray-scale values)
       * Perimeter\s area
       * suppleness (local variation in radius lengths)
       * compactness (area2 / perimeter2 — 1.0)

 ### Notebooks

+- The notebook contains
+* A bivariate relationship between the variables.
+* A casual graph implemenation of the data

 ### Scripts